albertinator/deploy-scripts/express-2-eks/cicd/README.md

 ## Usage

 Copy all files in this directory to the root of your Express Web API app.
-Then open `deploy-cicd-user.sh` and replace the following variables at the top:
+Then open both `deploy-cicd-user.sh` and `.gitlab-ci.yml` and replace the following variables at the top:

 <table>
   <tr>